Daktari Ranch affair: Criminal charges

 One of the detainees allegedly stated that they had been offered 500,000 Colombian pesos to work on the farm.
 Upon their arrival at the farm, however, they were told that they instead would need to prepare for an attack on a Venezuelan National Guard base.
 The goal of the putative attack was allegedly to steal weapons and fully arm a 3,000-member militia.

 According to opposition spokespeople and some of the people arrested, many of the Colombian nationals were merely unemployed and impoverished peasants.
 The family of an arrested Venezuelan National Guard Captain gave interviews to the press, denouncing the arrests as political persecution against those who disagreed with the Venezuelan government.
 He was said not to be recognized when he was presented to the Colombian detainees.
 Some women and underage children were also included among those captured alleged paramilitaries.
 The latter were speedily repatriated to Colombia by Venezuelan authorities.
 The men were caught wearing Venezuelan Army uniforms.
 Six Venezuelan military officers were also reported to be in custody.

 Trials and sentences

-During the judicial process, the number of the accused shrank to 100 as several of the alleged paramilitaries were deported or collaborated with Venezuelan authorities.
-In October 2005, the Venezuelan prosecution asked for a sentence of six years for 57 to 62 of the alleged paramilitaries, while declining to charge between 38 and 43 of the men, which were considered to have been led to Venezuela under false pretenses and/or had apparently suffered mistreatment from the alleged coup plotters.
+During the judicial process, the number of the accused shrank to 100 as several of the accused were deported or collaborated with Venezuelan authorities.
+In October 2005, the Venezuelan prosecution asked for a sentence of six years for 57 to 62 of the accused, while declining to charge between 38 and 43 of the men, which were considered to have been led to Venezuela under false pretenses and/or had apparently suffered mistreatment from the alleged coup plotters.

 On 25 October 2005, a Venezuelan military tribunal found 27 of the men guilty, sentencing them to six years in jail, and ordered the release and deportation of the other 73 Colombians.
 Three out of the six Venezuelan military officers were also condemned by the tribunal.